TobiasRoth/BDAEcology/docs/index.md

 ## Acknowledgments {-}
 We thank *Yihui Xie* for providing [bookdown](bhttps://bookdown.org/yihui/bookdown/) which makes it much fun to write open books such as ours.
+We thank many anonymous students and collaborators who searched information on new software, reported updates and gave feedback on earlier versions of the book.
+Specifically, we thank Carole Niffenegger for looking up the difference between the bulk and tail ESS in the brm output, Martin Küblbeck for using the conditional logistic regression in rstanarm, ...